 So what is Workaway?
 Why is it so imperative to voluntourism?
 For that matter, what the hell is voluntourism exactly anyways?
 All of these are fair questions; we’re going to answer them here.

-This is a review of Workaway and its services.
+This is my gift to you: a FULL Workaway review.
 Throughout this article, we’ll talk about the many different aspects of Workaway from signing up to perks to using it responsibly.
 By the end, you should not only be able to create your profile with Workaway but should hopefully be inspired to dig deeper into the program.

 As someone who has used Workaway extensively, I can say that there are many good things about this platform.
 To me, Workaway is more than a way to travel cheaply; it is a means to becoming a better traveler.
 I think that everyone should do a work exchange at least once in their lives and I’m going to tell why and how right now…